Saatva Classic mattress review: hotel-quality luxury beds without the markup

 Pressure relief and support

-Recognized with a seal of approval from the Congress of Chiropractic State Associations, the expectations were high that it would go easy on my pressure points.
-As my first experience with a hybrid and coming from a well past its prime innerspring, it did take a while for my body to acclimate, and woke up the first few weeks with neck pain, as my body was effectively relearning what it meant for my body to have good alignment.
+Expectations were high that this mattress would go easy on my pressure points as the Saatva Classic is recognized with a seal of approval from the Congress of Chiropractic State Association.
+As my first experience with a hybrid and coming from an innerspring that was well past its prime, it did take a while for my body to acclimate, and woke up the first few weeks with neck pain, as my body was effectively relearning what it meant for my body to have good alignment.
 I also had to reconfigure my use of pillows to a less is more approach.
-Eventually, the stiffness wore off (it can take anywhere from a month to six weeks to fully get used to a mattress) and the year since has been sweet dreams.
+Eventually, the stiffness wore off (it can take anywhere from a month to six weeks to fully get used to a mattress) and the time since has been sweet dreams.

 Breathability and cooling